best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 # Testing code

 Code tests verify that your analytical code is working as expected.
-Where code documentation helps others to understand what you expect your code to do, testing assures that the the code meets these expectations.
+Where code documentation helps others to understand what you expect your code to do, testing assures that the code meets these expectations.
 Without carrying out tests we have no assurance that our code works correctly, so we can't be sure that our analysis is fit for purpose.

 Tests should be used proportionately for your analysis.